 - A. All AV systems shall be covered by a next business day on-site parts and labor warranty against defects in parts, workmanship, equipment failure and cabling infrastructure.
-This warranty shall be for a term of one year.
-An optional three year warranty may be purchased at time of completion of work and should be offered by contractor. - B. Maintenance on the AV System should be covered by the contractor at no additional charge to Sam Houston State University for a term of one year beginning on the date of sign off.

-C. Contractor shall provide information regarding any annual maintenance costs associated with the products designed to create the AV system.
+This warranty shall be for a term of one year. - B. Maintenance on the AV System should be covered by the contractor at no additional charge to Sam Houston State University for a term of one year beginning on the date of sign off. - C. Contractor shall provide information regarding any annual maintenance costs associated with the products designed to create the AV system.